 1. Check your lifestyle!

-2 :: Recognising lifestyle triggers: You should try to identify what triggers eczema flare-ups and reduce exposure to them.
+3. Recognising lifestyle triggers: Identify what triggers eczema flare-ups and reduce exposure to them.

 2. Dietary Modifications